 Posted December 17, 2019

 Virtual training is a learning methodology that enables organizations to access interactive, instructor-led training online.
-Virtual training may not be a perfect fit for every company in all circumstances; other training formats like workshops, boot camps, webinars, and more still have their place.
+Virtual training may not be a perfect fit for every company in all circumstances; other training formats like workshops, boot camps, and more still have their place.
 But for some employers, virtual training can make critical skills development accessible in a convenient, budget-friendly format.
 And it’s a training option that’s rapidly evolving and improving.
 So, what’s big in virtual training today?

 Virtual training is particularly popular with organizations that need to reach dispersed workers.
 With flexible working options like telecommuting more common today, more and more companies must contend with this logistical issue when planning training programs.
 As a result, options like virtual training have taken off.
 The Global Synchronous E-learning Market Report 2018 estimates the global market for virtual training will grow by over 28% over the next five years – an astounding growth rate in such a short time.